 NOTE: With the saw blade and fence in the position shown, the upper portion of the blade "Out-Rip" scale is used.
 If the fence is moved to rear position (at the rear of rear table) the lower portion of the blade "Out-Rip" scale is used.

-Loosen the yoke clamp handle, pull on the swivel latch pin knob and return the blade to the 90° position.
+g.
+Loosen the yoke lock handle, pull on the yoke pivot latch knob and return the blade to the 90° position.

 ALIGNMENT OF SPREADER FOR RIPPING.